PaulBatchelor/runt-img/README.md

     irunt -b lines.rnt

-Whhich will write a png called "lines.png".
+Which will write a png called "lines.png".